Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 Since Disneyland has unique themed lands, you can find some awesome entertainment you won’t be able to experience in Florida.

-Disneyland also has some amazing holiday entertainment like the Oogie Boogie Bash during Halloween and the Christmas Fantasy Parade around the holiday season.
+Disneyland also offers amazing holiday entertainment, such as the Oogie Boogie Bash during Halloween and the Christmas Fantasy Parade during the holiday season.

 Disney World